TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-08-14-how-to-apply-nette-coding-standard-in-your-project.md

     This year I started to work on a Nette Coding Standard (<em>NCS</em>) that you can put to CLI.
 And you'll <strong>be able set it up in in your project</strong> yourself today.
 '''
 related_posts: [49]
+tweet: "How to setup #nettefw Coding Standard in your project?
+Local #ci or #travisci"
 ---

 [Nette\CodingStandard](https://github.com/nette/coding-standard/) version [0.5](https://github.com/nette/coding-standard/releases/tag/v0.5.0) with important bug-fixes was released a week ago.
 This version **is ready to use, includes all important checkers and is used on all `Nette\*` packages in Travis**.